automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Spinostropheus.md

 # Spinostropheus
-## Description: This theropod was once thought to be a species of Elaphrosaurus.
+## This theropod was once thought to be a species of Elaphrosaurus.